-Just chop all of this and cook for about ten minutes add 3 cloves of garlic for one minute and then dump it all into the pot with the beans.
+Chop all the vegetables and cook for about ten minutes, add 3 cloves of garlic for one minute and then dump it all into the pot with the beans.
 Add one 32 oz container of vegetable broth (you can use chicken but the vegetable keeps the soup vegan) and cook for another 45 minutes.

 1 T. Penzey’s southwest spice mix (or add cumin, paprika and oregano)

-1 T salt or to taste (I like mine a little salty J)
+1 T salt or to taste (I like mine a little salty)

 Several grinds of fresh peppercorns

-Sides, sour cream, chopped jalapeño pepper, chopped red onion, chopped cilantro, chesses (parmesan or cheddar)
+Sides: sour cream, chopped jalapeño pepper, chopped red onion, chopped cilantro, cheeses (parmesan or cheddar)